The College Nurse and Wellbeing Advisor are based in the College and are available to all Newnham students.

 - College Nurse

-The Health Centre is open during term time.
-Weekly clinic times are advertised in Newnham News each week.
+Weekly clinic times are advertised in Newnham News each week in term.

 - College Wellbeing Advisor